bramyarao/Level-Set-Based-Image-Segmentation/README.md

 ### Example 2:
 <div style="text-align: justify">
-Multi-phase, multi-channel segmentation: This is for images which have multiple channels like a RGB images which have 3 channels namely: red, green and blue.
+Multi-phase, multi-channel segmentation: This is for images which have multiple channels like RGB images which have 3 channels namely: red, green and blue.
 In this example, a RGB image, which has 3 colors is segmented using 2 level set contours (which can segment up to 4 regions).
 The video shows the evolution of the level set contours for segmenting the image.
 </div>
 <br/>
 <p align="center">